Sabarimala protest cases: Kerala CM assures speedy completion of procedures | Law-Order

 ''The government has limitations in this regard as it is a matter falling within the purview of the judiciary.
 Yet, instructions will be given to the concerned officials to complete the procedures at the government level at the earliest,'' Vijayan added.

-The Nair Service Society (NSS), a prominent caste-based organization in the state, which was at the forefront of the 'namajapa yathra' as part of Sabarimala agitation had earlier demanded the withdrawal of cases against the protesters.
+The Nair Service Society (NSS), a prominent caste-based organization in the state, which was in the forefront of the ''namajapa yathra'' as part of Sabarimala agitation had earlier demanded the withdrawal of cases against the protesters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)